patleeman/VSNotes/README.md

   // Path to directory to save notes.
 Use ~/ to denote a relative path from home folder.
   "vsnotes.defaultNotePath": "",

   // Default note title.
-Utilizes tokens set in vsnotes.tokens "vsnotes.defaultNoteTitle": "{dt}_{title}.{ext}",
+Utilizes tokens set in vsnotes.tokens.
+  "vsnotes.defaultNoteTitle": "{dt}_{title}.{ext}",

   // Default vscode snippet to execute after creating a note.
-Set both langId and name to null to disable "vsnotes.defaultSnippet": {
+Set both langId and name to null to disable.
+  "vsnotes.defaultSnippet": {
     "langId": "markdown",
     "name": "vsnotes"
   },

-  // Regular expressions for file names to ignore when parsing documents in note folder "vsnotes.ignorePatterns": [
+  // Regular expressions for file names to ignore when parsing documents in note folder.
+  "vsnotes.ignorePatterns": [
     "^\\."
   ],

-  // Number of recent files to show when running command `List Notes` "vsnotes.listRecentLimit": 15,
+  // Number of recent files to show when running command `List Notes`.
+  "vsnotes.listRecentLimit": 15,

   // Automatically convert blank spaces in title to character.
-To disable set to `null` "vsnotes.noteTitleConvertSpaces": "_",
+To disable set to `null`.
+  "vsnotes.noteTitleConvertSpaces": "_",

   // Tokens used to replace text in file name.